BigWigsMods/packager/README.md

   -z               Skip zipfile creation.
   -t topdir        Set top-level directory of checkout.
   -r releasedir    Set directory containing the package directory.
 Defaults to ``$topdir/.release''.
-  -g version       Set the game version for uploading to CurseForge and WoWInterface.
   -p slug          Set the project slug used on CurseForge for localization and uploading.
   -w wowi-id       Set the addon id used on WoWInterface for uploading.
 ```